François de Tournon: England, France and Rome

-On 6 November 1532, therefore, the Cardinal de Tournon and Cardinal Gabriel de Gramont set off as Ambassadors to the Holy See; they had a joint commission.
+On 6 November 1532, therefore, the cardinals de Tournon and Gabriel de Gramont set off as Ambassadors to the Holy See; they had a joint commission.
 On 21 November, it was reported that they had left Paris.
 It was at the beginning of the visit to Rome, on 13 January 1533, that Tournon first took his seat in Consistory.
 Pope Clement, who was caught between the Emperor and the King of France, was in no hurry to make up his mind either about the marriage or about a visit to France.
 In the meantime, Cardinal de Tournon was making proposals in Consistory against the Lutherans in France.
 Tournon was still attending Consistory on 13 August, or rather, diplomatically absenting himself whenever the English matter came up for discussion.
-On 17 August, he reported that the Pope had said that the King of England had forced him to do what he did.
-On 27 September, he wrote to the King from Pisa, informing him that the Pope had personally told him that he was willing to accommodate the desires of the French king to the extent possible, but that the matter of the divorce of Henry VIII was a matter for Consistory, and that the cardinals were against it.
+On 17 August, he reported that the pope had said that the King of England had forced him to do what he did.
+On 27 September, he wrote to the King from Pisa, informing him that the pope had personally told him that he was willing to accommodate the desires of the French king to the extent possible, but that the matter of the divorce of Henry VIII was a matter for Consistory, and that the cardinals were against it.
 The culmination of these efforts was the papal visit to Marseille in October 1533, and the marriage of Henri of France and Catherine de' Medici on 28 October 1533.
 During the visit, on 7 November, four new French cardinals were created.
-The Pope met with King Francis and (separately) with the Emperor Charles—but not with Henry VIII, who had secretly married Anne Boleyn on 22 November 1532, and publicly married her on 25 January 1533.
+The pope met with King Francis and (separately) with the Emperor Charles—but not with Henry VIII, who had secretly married Anne Boleyn on 22 November 1532, and publicly married her on 25 January 1533.